 The Bamford Code of Conduct stipulates the high standards of Social and Environmental compliance that we expect our suppliers to adhere to.
 These Codes of Conduct are based on the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention Against Corruption.
 As of April 2021, 70% of our suppliers across all categories have signed the Bamford Code of Conduct and 93% of our clothing and accessories suppliers have signed.

-The Global Organic Textile Standard (GOTS) is a production certification that applies to 25% of our clothing collection, including our entire Wellness Yogawear Collection.
+The Global Organic Textile Standard (GOTS) is a product certification that applies to 25% of our clothing collection.
 The GOTS certification covers the entire manufacturing process, and strictly controls the dyestuff used, and ensures the highest human welfare standards for all workers throughout the supply chain.

 How is Bamford investing in its suppliers and supply chain to implement sustainable practices?

 With the valuable assistance of a Technical Head at Nila, we are embarking on a process to source indigenous organic cotton for our handwoven fabrics in India, through collaborating with our main Indian supplier for the Bamford collection.
 Our aim is to focus on regional, regenerative cotton, where every village will benefit from the crop, spinning, weaving and stitching it within the same community.
 These indigenous farming methods are naturally organic and will build a resilient crop, support the local community, reduce their carbon footprint, and in turn care for both people and the planet.
 We are very much at the pilot stage for this project but are excited to see it move forward.